 The project consists of a new office as the final stage of a shopping, food and beverage and office precinct, accessed from three bordering streets and rear laneways, as well as car parking and servicing facilities.
-The brief for this office building was to utilise the southern portion of the site along the 4th boundary of the site – the only non-street boundary.
+The brief for this building was to utilise the southern portion of the site along the fourth boundary of the site – the only non-street boundary.

 Car parking represents a substantial shortfall to the council district plan but a minimum market provision for tenant requirements.
-Car parking is concealed below the pedestrian level off Pollen Street and where it is accommodated off MacKelvie Street it is integrated through the pedestrian areas through a shared space approach to paving materials.
+Car parking is concealed below the pedestrian level off Pollen Street and where it is accommodated off Mackelvie Street it is integrated through the pedestrian areas through a shared space approach to paving materials.
 Future proofing provisions are made to convert car parking areas to future retail space.

-Facades veil these forms in layers of perforated white and black cement sheets that moderate sun and daylight while also controlling the visibility in and out of the retail and office spaces above.
+Facades veil these forms in layers of perforated white and black cement sheets which moderate sun and daylight while also controlling the visibility in and out of the retail and office spaces above.
 The perforated pattern has been abstracted from the ‘demark’ pattern, also prominent in the decoration of surrounding heritage buildings.